popomore/github-labels/README.md

 Add github labels automatically.

-It's very useful when you have lots of repos and want to edit labels.
+It's very useful that init all your custom labels when create a repo.

 ---